Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Introduction

 The zero energy level of $H+u$ is regular.
 Moreover, if $\theta$ is a zero energy periodic orbit of $H+u$ which admits a neat time $t_0$ such that $H$ is fiberwise isoenergetically non-degenerate at $\theta(t_0)$, then $\theta$ is non-degenerate and satisfies

 \end{theorem}

-This theorem is proved in section \ref{sec-pt}.
+Recall that a set is called an $F_{\sigma}$ if it is a countable union of closed sets.
+Theorem \ref{thm-g1} is proved in section \ref{sec-pt}.
 The main lines in the proof are similar to those used in \cite{A82,O08}, but our presentation is different and avoids the recurrence on the periods.

-The conclusion that $\theta$ is non-degenerate is actually contained in the conclusion $ L(\theta, H+u)\not \in \Upsilon, $ provided $\Upsilon$ contains matrices having an eigenvalue equal to one, which can be assumed without loss of generality.
+The conclusion that $\theta$ is non-degenerate is actually contained in the conclusion $ L(\theta, H+u)\not \in \Upsilon, $ provided $\Upsilon$ contains matrices having an eigenvalue equal to one, which will be assumed without loss of generality.

 As mentioned earlier, the convex case was obtained in dimension 2 ($d=1$) by Oliveira in \cite{O08}, and then in any dimension by Rifford and Ruggiero in \cite{RR} (complemented by \cite{AB}).
 Our statement is weaker than those in these papers, where the conclusions are claimed for all periodic orbits.
 However, the existence of a neat time $t_0$ is implicitly used in these papers, and it is wrongly omitted in the statements.
 In the convex case, once $t_0$ is a neat time, it is automatic that $H$ is fiberwise isoenergetically non-degenerate at $\theta(t_0)$.